 © Hans Birger Nilsen

-So that’s the list of our favourite cheap European cities.
+So that’s the list of some of the best cheap cities in Europe.
 Have you been to any of these gems?
 They really are gems, you’ll see it for yourself once you visit them.
-Do you have any recommendations for cheap travelling?
+Do you have any recommendations for cheap traveling?
 Let us know, we are always looking for great destinations.